chaudhary6-1/GameZone/README.md

 **Home**: Home contains new releases, most awaited games, top rated games with option to directly land into the respective pages showing 2 to 3 games for each page as highlight.
 It should also be possible to navigate to the following pages categories, all games, about us, contact us, FAQ's and registration.
-**new releases, most awaited games, top rated games**: Each of the page should contain games with their images that can be then clicked to navigate to the page for that game.
+**new releases, most awaited games, top rated games**: Each page should contain games with their images that can be then clicked to navigate to the page for that game.
 **Game page**: Game page will include the reviews, ratings, official trailer, gameplays, hardware requirements and at least one link to buy (if free then to download) that game.
 **Categories**: Contains the categories of the games and each category can be clicked to land to its page for e.g rpg.
 **Category**: Contains the games belonging to that particular category.
-**All games**: Every game included in assignment should be listed here and sorted Alphabetically.
+**All games**: Every game included in the assignment should be listed here and sorted Alphabetically.
 **about us**: Information about the company and its goals.
 **contact us**: A simple formular where you can write your name, email address and a text with max 100 words which will then be sent to the company.